Sarkarlabumb/colony-scanner/README.md

 ---

 *Questions or issues?
-Let [your name] know what you ran into — screenshots of the on-screen message when something goes wrong are especially helpful.*
+Let Saumen know what you ran into — screenshots of the on-screen message when something goes wrong are especially helpful.*